 The German language ranks 15th most spoken language worldwide, with a total of 132.1 million speakers in 28 countries.

 While the Japanese economy has its difficulties, there is still a big prospect for the Japanese market and its language.
-The economy is well known for its many discoveries and inventions in the field of information technology and science.
+The Japanese economy made many discoveries and inventions in the field of information technology and science.
 It is also a leader in artificial intelligence and robotics.
 Couple that with the inherent traits of the Japanese for being hard working and industrious.
 If you’re a global company, it makes sense to do business with Japan.

 You might think that the Japanese language is only spoken by a few people.
-You might be surprised to know that Japanese is the ninth most spoken language in the world, even besting French, German and Urdu.
+Did you know that Japanese is the ninth most spoken language in the world?
+It even bests French, German and Urdu!
 There’s a reason for this.
 There are more people speaking Japanese as their first language (128.0 million) against first language speakers of French (76.8 million) and German (76.0 million).
-The 128.3 million Japanese speakers are found in several countries, including Australia and Brazil.
+The 128.3 million Japanese speakers live in several countries, including Australia and Brazil.

-The English language cannot be dislodged from the list, whether it is provisional or final.
-English is spoken widely across some 118 countries.
-It is currently ranked as third most spoken language, with a total of 1.121 billion speakers worldwide.
+We can’t dislodge the English language from the list.
+Regardless of whether it is provisional or final.
+People speak English widely across some 118 countries.
+It currently ranks as the third most spoken language.
+The language has a total of 1.121 billion speakers worldwide.
 English is the international language of business, which makes it fitting to include the language in the list of languages of the future for business, trade, commerce, negotiations and communication.